MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-3.md

 Enabling automatic updates
 --------------------------

+Before proceeding, we’ll need to target the latest Windows 10 SDK to enable the following scenario.
+Make right-click at the packaging project, Properties and Package tab.
+Within Targeting area, change Target and Min versions to “Windows 10, version 1803 (10.0; Build 17134)”.

 As you remember, we unchecked this option above within the packaging wizard, so reopen again such and check it now.
 As a difference with previous one, this time a new step’s shown asking where the updates will live, letting us choose between